Bent Rims and Unbalanced Tires: Vehicle Vibration 101

 While bent rims generally need to be fixed at a dedicated wheel repair shop, America's Tire locations are sometimes able to use a special tool to pull the bent rims back into form on some steel wheels.
 Unfortunately, other materials like aluminum that OEM and aftermarket wheels are manufactured from aren’t sturdy enough for this service.

 When it’s all said and done, we recommend checking your wheels and tires first when you’re feeling a vibration in your steering wheel or seat while you’re driving.
-Stop by one of our locations or learn more about unbalanced tires in our learning center today.
+Stop by one of our locations or learn more about unbalanced tires from our Tips & Guides today.